IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 **Congratulations!
 You have successfully completed the lab “Modernize Java Application for Container and OpenShift with Transformation Advisor”.**

 <a name="issues"></a>
-## Common issues with the lab environment (read if you encounter a problem)
+## Common issues with the lab environment (check here if you encounter a problem)

 ### Black screen on lab environment
 **Problem**: Black screen after clicking **connect** on the noVNC page and typing in the password.